chenwei0129/cartoonGAN/README.md

     Step1

-        Transfer the input gif to many png images in the folder "gif2png/1.
+        Transfer the input gif to many png images in to the folder "gif2png/1.

     Step2